How To Make A Self Improvement Plan That Works For Real

 You might want to put down the self help book and start doing some self reflection instead.

-10. Because you expect yourself to be perfect
+10. Never expect yourself to be perfect

 Even if you took all the wisdom from every self help book ever written, and downloaded it directly to your brain, you would still not be perfect.